bman844/neilvarghese.me/index.md

-## Neil Varghese
+Welcome to Neil Varghese's website.

-will have stuff added to eventually maybe.
+Will have stuff here eventually.
+Right now is too busy to make a website with stuff.